CS157A-Team18/CS157A-Team18/Team 18 Project Requirement Document.md

 - Users will see a list of ingredients for the meal.
 - Users will be able to save recipes to their Favorites list.

-7. Post review & leave rating
+7. Leave rating
-- Users will be able to rate a recipe by liking/disliking, and have an option to write a review.
+- Users will be able to rate a recipe by liking/disliking.
 - Users will to able to click a thumbs up and a thumbs down next to each recipe, representing liking and disliking, respectively.
 The like/dislike button will glow when selected.
 - The like/dislike buttons should act like a toggle.
 For example, if the user previously clicked "dislike" and decides to click "like", the "dislike" button should be unselected.
 Likewise, if the user previously clicked "like" and decides to click "dislike", the "like" button should be unselected.
 - Reviews will simply be comments.
 Other users will have the option to like, dislike, and/or comment on reviews.
 - The like/dislike feature for the reviews will act in the same manner as described above.
-- User can select whether they would like to make the review public or to keep it private

 ### Nonfunctional Requirements
 + Usability